xunilnz/mystic-one-liner-util/README.md

  You will also need to place https://github.com/rickparrish/RMDoor pas files into the directory prior to running molu.sh

- Once it compiles, mv ./MysticOLUtil ~/mystic/data
+ Once it compiles, mv ./MysticOLUtil ~/mystic

- MysticOLUtil needs to be in the same location as oneliner.dat
+ The output of the original code for MysticOLUtil needs to be in the same location as oneliner.dat, This fork allows you to put MysticOLUtil into your root Mystic BBS directory with the rest of the binaries.